Pazemo/docs/source/includes/_withdraw.md

 Pazemo can be added as a withdraw option on your site for beneficiaries to receive their withdraw through to a bank account, you can choose from your bank, from recipients list or add new recipients.

-Before you can request a withdraw, make sure you have <a href="#accounts">created Multy-Currency accounts</a> and <a href="#recipients">add proper recipients</a>, for example if you want to withdraw to Indonesian Bank, you have to create IDR account or exchange from another account (USD, SGD, MYR, EUR) to IDR.
+Before you can request a withdraw, make sure you have <a href="#accounts">created Multy-Currency accounts</a> and <a href="#recipients">add proper recipients</a>, for example if you want to withdraw to Indonesian Bank, you have to create IDR account or <a href="#exchange">exchange</a> from another account (USD, SGD, MYR, EUR) to IDR.

-From your main dashboard, go to `Withdraw` dashboard from sidebar menu, select available currency accounts, recipients, fill amount and click `WITHDRAW IDR` button to process your withdraw.
+From your main dashboard, go to `Withdraw` dashboard from sidebar menu, select available currency accounts and recipients, fill amount, click `WITHDRAW IDR` button to process your withdraw.

 <a href="https://raw.githubusercontent.com/Pazemo/docs/main/source/images/withdraw.jpg" target="_blank" title="Click To View Full Screen Image In New Tab"><img src="https://raw.githubusercontent.com/Pazemo/docs/main/source/images/withdraw.jpg"></a>